oscdoctest/Qi-Docs/docs/Data_Store_and_Qi.rst

 This topic should explain the difference between Qi the technology and the OCS data store that uses Qi.

+The OSIsoft Cloud Services (OCS) Data Store is an optimized sequential data store based on Qi technology.

+Qi is an OSIsoft technology that implements a data store that is optimized for dynamic data.
+Some of the features of the data store include:

+* Support for complex data types
+* Support for complex indexes

+The Data store is hosted by OSIsoft, LLC.
+The Data store is easy to use and access using REST APIs.

 .. toctree::

    Introducing_Qi